cookiejar/cookietemple/.github/ISSUE_TEMPLATE/new_template.md

 **Proposed Template**

-State a proposed new template handle (e.g. rust-cli) and also add it in the title in the squared brackets.
+State a proposed new template handle (e.g. rust-cli) and also add it in the title.

 **Describe the proposed new template.**